 - Those affected by coronavirus will be able to apply for Universal Credit and can receive an advance without physically attending a Jobcentre.

-- The seven waiting days for Employment and Support Allowance for new claimants suffering from coronavirus or required to stay at home will not apply, so it will be payable from day one.
+- Until 12 May 2021, the seven waiting days for Employment and Support Allowance for new claimants suffering from coronavirus or required to stay at home will not apply, so it will be payable from day one.
 However anyone required to make a claim for Universal Credit will still have to serve a five week waiting period before they receive their first payment

 Prisoners on temporary release